 Peter Lupori received his M.Ed. from the University of Minnesota and his BFA from Carnegie Mellon University in Pittsburgh, Pennsylvania.
 As a professor of art, he taught at the College of St. Catherine for 45 years.
 He has received over 40 sculpture awards since 1937 and has numerous works on view throughout the Twin Cities.
 Lupori has taught at NCC for some 20 years.

 Claire O'Connor teaches pottery for children, adults, and senior adults.
-She has undergraduate degrees in Anthropology and Educational Psychology / Adult Education.
+She has undergraduate degrees in Anthropology and Educational Psychology / Adult Education as well as a master's degree in Educational Psychology / Adult Education.
 Additionally she studied pottery with Randy Johnson at University of Minnesota, and Franklin Heisler, Randy Woolsey and Marilyn Levine at University of Regina, Saskatchewan, Canada.
 Claire has approximately 20 years of pottery experience and currently maintains a studio at Northern Clay Center.

 Mary Otremba is a licensed Art Specialist in the MN public schools with over 18 years teaching experience.
 She also have over 10 years experience teaching adults and children in varying capacities for Community Art Organizations including the Northern Clay Center.
 She holds a BA in Studio Art from the University of Minnesota, and Art Ed Degree from North Carolina.
 She is a working potter, her current earthenware works are in galleries in MN and Wisconsin.